UnderstandLingBV/Tuktu/README.md

 [http://tuktu.et4it.nl/downloads/tuktu-0.1.zip](http://tuktu.et4it.nl/downloads/tuktu-0.1.zip)

 Note that Tuktu requires Java (JRE) to be present on the system it is run from.
-While Tuktu can be compiled against different java versions, this download was build against **java 1.8** and hence that version of java is required to run it.
+Tuktu requires **Java 8** to run or compile.

 Note that in order to run Tuktu, you need to navigate a terminal or command prompt to the root folder and then execute the command `bin\tuktu(.bat)`. **(Do not run Tuktu from the bin-folder itself but always from the root-folder of Tuktu)**

 # Building from Source

 To build Tuktu from source, clone the repository.
 Tuktu was built against Play! version 2.3.x so you need that version of Play.
+Also, you need **Java 8**.

 **Important note:** If you want to build Tuktu as-is from cloning the git repository - including the NLP module - you will need to have the following NLP libraries installed to your local Maven or otherwise present on the classpath: